aselewa/dropseqRunner/README.md

 python dropRunner.py  --R1 path/to/sample_001_R1.fastq.gz
                       --R2 path/to/sample_001_R2.fastq.gz
                       --indices myref_indices
-                      --cluster yes
+                      --cluster
                       --sample my_example_project
 ```

 Once again, this will run on the RCC midway2 using the `broadwl` partition.
-If you are not at UChicago, pass no to the cluster flag: `--cluster no`
+If you are not at UChicago, do not give the `--cluster` flag.

 **NOTE 1**: Paths to fastq files must be absolute paths.
 You may give multiple, comma-delimited fastq files for parallel processing.